KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

-If a driver does implement this support, it must export the function from the driver library using the name `vk_icdGetPhysicalDeviceProcAddr` so that the symbol can be located through the platform's dynamic linking utilities.
+If a driver does implement this support, it must export the function from the driver library using the name `vk_icdGetPhysicalDeviceProcAddr` so that the symbol can be located through the platform's dynamic linking utilities, or if the driver supports Loader and Driver Interface Version 7, exposed through `vk_icdGetInstanceProcAddr` instead.

 The behavior of the loader's `vkGetInstanceProcAddr` with support for the `vk_icdGetPhysicalDeviceProcAddr` function is as follows: